All of our events are open to the public! No matter who you are, you are welcome and we'd love to see you there.

 - Col. Meg Martin, Professor and Head of History at the US Air Force Academy and a 2014 UNC PhD in History

-The panel will be moderated by Erinn Whitaker, a former senior analyst for the Central Intelligence Agency and US State Department who now teaches in UNC’s Peace, War, and Defense program.Register for the Event
+The panel is moderated by Erinn Whitaker, a former senior analyst for the Central Intelligence Agency and US State Department who now teaches in UNC’s Peace, War, and Defense program.Watch the Event Recording

 Any questions about this event can be directed to Kevin Fogg of the Carolina Asia Center, at email@example.com.
 For the most updated details about the event, visit Carolina Asia Center’s event page.

 SPONSORS: Office of the Vice Provost for Global Affairs, Carolina Asia Center, Center for European Studies, UNC Center for Middle East and Islamic Studies, African Studies Center, Institute for the Study of the Americas, Center for Slavic, Eurasian, and East European Studies.